-Much like “The Idiot’s Lantern“, “Love And Monsters” is a below average episode of Doctor Who that tried to do something different and failed rather badly, though I had more fun dissecting this episode than I thought I would.
+Much like “The Idiot’s Lantern“, “Love And Monsters” is an incredibly weak episode of Doctor Who that tried to do something different and failed at it rather badly, though I had more fun dissecting this episode than I thought I would.
 “Love And Monsters” is mostly notable for the fun trend of Doctor-lite episodes it would set down the line and the truly bizarre final act it has.

 * “Wrong one, you made it worse!”
 “You said blue!”
 “I said not blue!”